top of page

 Holman.jpg

-Christopher Holman is Director of Music at St. Gertrude Church (Roman Catholic, Dominican Order) in Madeira, Cincinnati.
-Prior to moving to Ohio, he completed the Doctor of Philosophy Degree in Music at the University of Oxford in England, where he directed the Choir of Exeter College, was Lecturer in Organ History at the University’s Betts Centre for Organ Studies, and taught counterpoint and fugue.
-From 2017–2019 he was a Frank Huntington Beebe Fellow at the Schola Cantorum Basiliensis in Basel, Switzerland.
-During his time in Europe, he performed extensively in over a dozen countries on many of the most important historic organs and classical music festivals in the world, was a continuo player and sang professionally with many of London's leading choirs and European period instrument ensembles, and presented artistic projects in collaboration with the UNESCO World Heritage Centre and Shakespearian actors from London’s West End.
+Christopher Holman is Director of Music and Assistant Professor of Music at Mount St. Mary's Seminary and School of Theology (Roman Catholic), and serves as Director of Music at St. Gertrude Parish (Roman Catholic, Dominican Order).
+He completed the Doctor of Philosophy Degree in Music at the University of Oxford in England, where he directed the Choir of Exeter College and was Lecturer in Organ History at the University’s Betts Centre for Organ Studies.
+Previously he was a Frank Huntington Beebe Fellow at the Schola Cantorum Basiliensis in Basel, Switzerland.
+During his time in Europe, he performed extensively in over a dozen countries, was a continuo keyboardist with many of Europe's leading professional choirs and period instrument ensembles, and curated artistic projects in collaboration with the UNESCO World Heritage Centre and Shakespearian actors from London’s West End.
 He holds undergraduate degrees in organ and voice from the University of Illinois and a master’s degree in organ from the University of Houston.
-He is the Founder and Editor of the AGO-affiliated online journal Vox Humana, and currently serves as the Chair of the AGO national Editorial Resources Committee and the Archdiocese of Cincinnati's Music Commission.
+He is the Founder and Editor of the AGO-affiliated online journal Vox Humana, and currently serves as the Chair of the Archdiocese of Cincinnati's Music Commission.

 Jimmy Leach, Treasurer